jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-prd.md

 - Limit Lean PRDs to one page and ≤ 400 words.
 - Validate that the file exists, is accessible, and that all template sections appear in the specified order.
 If validation fails, self-correct before completion.
 - Include the optional Linkages section if the related tasks file exists.
-- Centralize all questions/answers in the QA file under `/qa/`.
-Do not include an "Open Questions" section in the PRD; instead, link to the current QA document.

 Set reasoning_effort = minimal; keep outputs concise and focused.

 ---